 Description: Prepares the certified nursing assistant for the role of assisted living facility caregiver and meets the training requirements of the Arizona Board of Nursing Care Institution Administrators and Assisted Living Facility Managers (NCIA).
 Admittance by application.
 Must be at least 18 years old.
 Applicant must be a certified nursing assistant with the state of Arizona and in "good standing".

 Credits: 1.5 Lecture: 1.5

 Lab: 0

-AHS 120 - Foundations of Medical Assisting I
+AHS 120 - Medical Assistant Administrative Skills

 Description: Introduction to the role of the Medical Assistant.
 Preparation for work in a medical office including legal aspects, communication, customer service and records management.